Quinley Quezada

-Quinley Mirielle Campomanes Quezada-Keča (born April 7, 1997) is a professional footballer who plays as a midfielder.
+Quinley Mirielle Campomanes Quezada-Keča (born April 7, 1997) is a professional footballer who plays as a midfielder for Serbian club T6 Nika.
 Born in the United States, she represents the Philippines at international level.

-Early life and education
+Early life

-Quinley Mirielle Campomanes Quezada was born on April 7, 1997 to a Mexican father, Raúl Quezada, and a Filipino mother, Ruth Campomanes.
+Quezada was born to a Mexican father, Raúl Quezada, and a Filipino mother, Ruth Campomanes.
 She attended Rosemead High School where she lettered in soccer, cross country and track.
-For her collegiate studies, she entered University of California, Riverside.

-Career

-Youth

-Quezada played for the women's soccer team of Rosemead High School.
-She was named part of the First Team All-League for the 2011–2015 seasons.
+With the soccer team, she was named part of the First Team All-League for the 2011–2015 seasons.
 She was recognized as the All-Mission Valley League Offensive Player of the Year in 2011 and 2015 as well as the Female Athlete of the Year as a senior student.

 Quezada began her club youth soccer career in 2010 in the U14 division at FC Golden State where she played for two seasons, followed by playing for LA Premier FC for the following three seasons.
 Quezada was a prolific finisher, scoring over 180 goals over the course of her youth career.

-College
+College career

-Quezada debuted for UC Riverside Highlanders women's soccer in 2015 during the team's season opening match against the George Washington Colonials.
+Quezada attended college at the University of California, Riverside.
+She debuted for the UC Riverside Highlander in 2015, during the team's season-opening match against the George Washington Colonials.
 In the 2016 season, she was the second player among the Highlanders with the most goals scored, and tied for third in terms of points with another player.

-In the 2017 season, she was the top two player within the team in goals scored, assists made, and points earned.
+In the 2017 season, Quezada was the top two player on the team in goals scored, assists made, and points earned.
 In the 2018 season, Quezada finished second on the team in goals (4), assists (2), and points (10).
 Quezada scored the game-winning goals in the Highlanders' 1–0 victory over UNLV on September 16 and the 1–0 win over Long Beach State on October 18 on Senior Night, earning her Second Team All-Conference recognition.

-Legends FC
+Club career

 In 2019, Quezada joined Legends FC of the Women's Premier Soccer League.
 She made 10 appearances for the club in the 2019 WPSL season.

-Xinbei Hang Yuan

 In 2020, Quezada was originally recruited by Hang Yuan FC, but due to COVID-19 restrictions, she and her teammate Sarina Bolden were unable to travel from the United States to Taiwan and subsequently had to cancel their registration for the Taiwan Mulan Football League.

-JEF United Chiba

 In mid-2021, Quezada was signed in by JEF United Chiba of the WE League of Japan.
 She made her debut for JEF United Chiba on October 2, 2021, and was the first Filipino to play a match in the WE League.
 She came on as a substitute in the 82nd minute in her side's 0–3 loss to Tokyo Verdy Beleza.
 She featured in five games for Chiba.

-Crvena zvezda

 Quezada moved to ŽFK Crvena zvezda commonly known as Red Star Belgrade of the Serbian Women's Super League in June 2022.